 Whiplash is an injury that is caused by the spine experiencing an unexpected and forceful forward thrust of the torso, followed by an equally forceful backward movement, causing the head to snap back and forth very quickly.

-Due to the violent nature of many auto accidents, whiplash injuries affect a large number of car accident victims, with the after effects usually being persist for months after the incident has taken place.
+Due to the violent nature of many car accidents, whiplash injuries affect a large number of car accident victims, with the after effects usually persisting for months after the incident has taken place.
 In some instances, injury victims can suffer from the pain of a whiplash injury for their entire life.

-Aside from the physical discomfort from this type of injury, whiplash injuries can be very debilitating, which can result in an enormous amount of financial pressure on the victim—due to the associated medical and rehabilitation costs, in addition to any lost wages due to the inability to perform daily job tasks.
+Aside from the physical discomfort, whiplash injuries can be very debilitating.
+This can result in an enormous amount of financial pressure on the victim—due to the associated medical and rehabilitation costs, in addition to any lost wages due to the inability to perform daily job tasks.

-To find out how we can help, simply fill out the “Free Case Review” form located on the top of this page.
+To find out how we can help, simply fill out the “Free Case Review” form located on this page.
 It’s 100% FREE and without any obligation; your information will always remain completely confidential.

 We proudly offer 100% FREE consultations to whiplash injury victims and we only get paid when we win.

 Most commonly, whiplash occurs during an auto accident when a vehicle collides with another vehicle unexpectedly.